chriskish19/sfct/README.md

 If the average file size is above a threashold OS specific FastCopy is used and it is multithreaded.
 The amount of threads used is determined by the TM class, 8 is the max.

 ### monitor
-Monitors a directory for changes, when changes occur the function wakes up and performs the arguments specified.
+Monitors a directory for changes, when changes occur the program wakes up and performs the arguments specified.
 Typically recursive, update, and sync.

 ### benchmark
 Performs a speed test of the copy operation, currently std::filesystem::copy is used.
 When -4k arg is supplied a large number of small files are created and copied.
 If -create arg is supplied the directories will be created.